 10 Things You May Not Know About Day of the Dead

-Happy Halloween!
-Halloween is a big day in the US, but even bigger are the celebrations that take place this week in Mexico during the Day of the Dead, or Día de los Muertos.
-Fiestas, parades, food, processions, etc. take place as Mexicans (and many Latin American countries) celebrate deceased loved ones.
+Halloween is a big day in the U.S., but an even bigger event takes place this week in Mexico called Day of the Dead, or Día de los Muertos.
+Fiestas, parades, food, processions, etc. take place as Mexicans (and many Latin American countries) celebrate deceased loved ones from October 31st through November 2nd.

 1. The Skull lady is called La Catrina or La Calavera Catrina, and also 'Mexico's Grand Dame of Death.'